abhishekBT/shell-exercises/File_size.md

-Print the name and size of every file , directory in current path and total size
+Printing the name and size of every file , directory in current path and total size

 #!/bin/bash
 for i in $(ls -S1); do